MicrosoftDocs/power-automate-docs/articles/process-advisor-visualize.md

 ## Process map

 The process map makes it possible to visualize and analyze processes.
 By looking at a graphical representation of how your business processes are performed, you can glean insights about where opportunities exist.
-To get to the process map, select **Analytics** > **Process map** tab.
+To get to the process map, select **Analytics** > **Process** tab.

 > [!div class="mx-imgBorder"]
 > ![Process map](media/automation-reco-1.png "Process advisor process map")